 We expect to continue to rely on third-party manufacturers and suppliers, including Lonza, if we receive regulatory approval for any PCV or any other vaccine candidates.
 To the extent that we have existing, or enter into future, manufacturing arrangements with third parties, we will depend on these third parties to perform their obligations in a timely manner consistent with contractual and regulatory requirements, including those related to quality control and assurance.
 In December 2019, we exercised our right to require Sutro Biopharma to establish a second supplier for extract and custom reagents to support our anticipated clinical and commercial needs.
 In December 2022, we entered into an option agreement with Sutro Biopharma, or the Option Agreement, pursuant to which we acquired, among other thing, authorization to enter into an agreement with an independent alternate CMO to directly source Sutro Biopharma's cell-free extract, allowing us to have direct oversight over financial and operational aspects of the relationship with the CMO.
+If Sutro Biopharma or the independent alternate CMO are unable to provide a sufficient supply of cell-free extract, our third-party manufacturers may be delayed in their production of intermediate components, which may lead to delays of our drug substance manufacturing campaigns.
 If we are unable to obtain or maintain third-party manufacturing for vaccine candidates, or to do so on commercially reasonable terms, we may not be able to develop and commercialize our vaccine candidates successfully.
 Our or a third party's failure to execute on our manufacturing requirements and comply with cGMPs could adversely affect our business in a number of ways, including:

-- an inability to initiate or complete clinical trials of vaccine candidates under development; - delay in submitting regulatory applications, or receiving regulatory approvals, for our vaccine candidates; - subjecting third-party manufacturing facilities to additional inspections by regulatory authorities; - requirements to cease distribution or to recall batches of our vaccine candidates; and

-• in the event of approval to market and commercialize a vaccine candidate, an inability to meet commercial demands for our products.
+- an inability to initiate or complete clinical trials of vaccine candidates under development; - delay in submitting regulatory applications, or receiving regulatory approvals, for our vaccine candidates; - subjecting third-party manufacturing facilities to additional inspections by regulatory authorities; - requirements to cease distribution or to recall batches of our vaccine candidates; and - in the event of approval to market and commercialize a vaccine candidate, an inability to meet commercial demands for our products.

-In addition, because VAX-24 is our most advanced vaccine candidate, and because our other vaccine candidates are also based on our cell-free protein synthesis platform, if VAX-24 encounters safety or efficacy problems, manufacturing problems, developmental delays, regulatory issues or other problems, our development plans and business would be significantly harmed.
+In addition, because VAX-24 is our most advanced vaccine candidate, and because our other vaccine candidates are also based on our cellfree protein synthesis platform, if VAX-24 encounters safety or efficacy problems, manufacturing problems, developmental delays, regulatory issues or other problems, our development plans and business would be significantly harmed.